 Placing information to consumers at the right time is essential but how and what should it be?
 In a related item you-gov & AHDB has highlighted those simple recipes only using a few ingredients were most likely to hit the spot, this was true across all age groups.
 When out shopping making the final buying decisions of a weekly shop, labels are the silent salesman that might just influence a consumer.
 This could be to buy a little more, or what else they need and of course to choose your brand.

 The label technology to display more information including recipes is already available, peel and reseal or label leaflets that can be applied to packaging quickly during the packing process.
 The research indicates that this little investment and effort could reap the rewards and increase sales of red meat.
 Placing ideas on how to cook directly on the product is considered most effective.
-Making the most of a portion making three meals from one cut were particularly influential.
+Making the most of a portion making three meals from one cut was a particularly influential article.

 Simple Instructions Are Best